Oikonomou-Stylianos/Project_1/README.md

 UoA DIT | Project | Assignment 1

 BK-Tree
-- The children of each node are initialized as an array of MAX_WORD_LENGTH size and set to NULL.
+- The children of each node are initialized, during the creation of the node, as an array of MAX_WORD_LENGTH size and set to NULL.